New: ScrapingBee CLI – powerful web scraping, from your command line Try it now

 Running and Scaling the Scraper

-Now let's put everything together and run our scraper at scale.
-It's a bit like organizing a fleet of ships – we need to coordinate multiple requests while avoiding detection.
+Now let's put everything together and run your scraper at scale.
+It's a bit like organizing a fleet of ships – you need to coordinate multiple requests while avoiding detection.

 import asyncio